Keyboard shortcuts

 Memory and ownership

-• Each struct class implements IDisposable; use using for deterministic cleanup.
+• Each struct and interface class implements IDisposable; use using for deterministic cleanup.
 The finalizer is a safety net only and runs on a non-deterministic schedule.

 • Strings returned from getters are copied into managed memory and the raw pointer is freed via weaveffi_free_string immediately, so string properties do not require any disposal.